drajer-health/uds-plus/input/pagecontent/spec.md

 * The Data Source SHALL support the [FHIR Base URL]/Group/[id]/$export using the _type parameter as per the Bulk Data Access IG.

 * The Data Source SHALL support the SMART on FHIR Backend Services Authorization as outlined in the previous sections.

+* The Data Souce SHALL support scopes of system/*.read to enable UDS+ reporting.

+* The Data Source SHALL support the following parameters for Bulk Export

+	* _outputFormat = application/ndjson
+	* _since
+	* _type (Includes all resources identified in the Data Elements)

+###### Group Management

+The extraction of data from a Data Source uses the Bulk Data Access IG /Group/[id]/$export functionality.
+This requires a Group resource instance to be created and maintained by the Data Source.

+**Group Definition:**

+All the Patients served by Health Center as per the UDS Manual on what qualifies for UDS reporting should be included in the Group.
+This includes a list of non duplicated patiens from qualified providers and non-providers, visits excluding screenings (covid-19, diabetes, hypertension etc), excluding outreach activities, excluding group visits except mental health, excluding tests, anciliary services and administering medicines,

+**Dynamic Group vs static groups**

+* Data Sources ** SHOULD ** use dynamic groups to identify the list of patients applicable for UDS+ reporting.
+The rationale for dynamic groups is to ensure that all the rules to identify the patients can be applied at a point in time.
+On the contrary Data Sources ** MAY ** choose to implement static groups, as long as it can be created/updated based on the data submission requirements.
+For e.g a Group can be created during the reporting period for the previous year.

 ##### Data Submitter Requirements